https://www.level20.org

 One of Level 20’s aims is to regularly produce data – broken down by country and global AUM – on gender representation in PE and VC firms in all our chapter countries, on a consistent, comparable basis.
 This way, progress can be tracked towards Level 20’s goals, and tools provided, for firms to use to benchmark themselves.

-From the UK analyses and our 2022 European report, we also provide firms with a comparison tool to benchmark against AUM class peers in countries of operation.
+For our UK analysis and the 2024 European report, we also provide firms with a comparison tool to benchmark against AUM class peers in countries of operation.

 The research found that the vast majority of senior investment roles continue to be held by men.
 While historically fewer women have joined the industry, increasing numbers of hires at junior levels present an opportunity to improve representation at the top.